Resignation Letter for Personal Reasons (14 Best Examples)

 Professional Editable Personal Reasons Resignation Email Template 03 as Word Document

-The following are valuable tips and best practices for writing an effective resignation letter due to personal reasons to maintain a positive relationship with the employer and ensure that the resignation letter is accepted:
+The following are valuable tips and best practices for writing an effective letter due to personal reasons to maintain a positive relationship with the employer and ensure that it is accepted:

 Be positive

-While writing a resignation letter due to personal reasons, it is always a great idea to remain positive throughout the letter.
-Avoid including any negative language and constructions.
+It is always a great idea to remain positive throughout the letter.
+Avoid including any negative language or constructions.

-It is unnecessary to include specific personal reasons for leaving in the resignation letter, but if you decide to include them, choose your words carefully and be concise.
+It is unnecessary to include specific personal reasons for leaving, but if you decide to include them, choose your words carefully and be concise.
 State facts rather than feelings and focus on the present situation and factors that impact your decision.
 This is to ensure that you leave the organization on a positive note.

 Talk to your employer first

-If possible, talk to your employer, in person, about your decision to leave the company before submitting your formal resignation letter.
+If possible, talk to your employer, in person, about your decision to leave the company before submitting your formal resignation.
 This demonstrates your professionalism and dedication to the role, and your manager will be prepared for your resignation, making it easier for them to accept it.

 Use the business letter format

 Write the letter in a formal business correspondence format because it is a formal letter written professionally.
-This means including a heading with your name, address and contact information, date, and a formal salutation addressed by name to the letter’s recipient.
+This means including a heading with your name, address, contact information, date, and a formal salutation addressed by name to the letter’s recipient.

 Proofread your letter

 Before submitting your letter to the manager or employer, make sure you thoroughly proofread it to identify any grammar, spelling errors, and punctuation mistakes and correct them accordingly.
-Also, consider asking a friend to read through your letter to help you polish your letter effectively.
+Also, consider asking a friend to read through your letter to help you polish it effectively.

 If you must give two weeks’ notice before resigning from your post, follow that process to the latter.
-If not, giving at least two months’ notice is standard, but it is always best to check with your company’s resignation policy before sending out your reasons resignation letter.
+If not, giving at least two months’ notice is standard, but it is always best to check with your company’s resignation policy before sending out your reason.

 Be courteous

-Thank your co-workers for having been kind to you.
+Thank your co-workers for being kind to you.
 It is best to avoid including any negative comments about your co-workers and employer to demonstrate your professionalism and maintain a positive relationship with your soon-to-be-ex-employer.

 Final Remarks